lukjak/enmet/README.md

 # Developer guide
 This section is intended for persons who want to contribute to _Enmet_.
 As _Enmet_ code is pretty straightforward, it just explains designs and concepts.

-Two extreme approaches to Metal Archives (MA) API could be just providing text values for elements found on MA pages and building complete data model for all the MA data, loading data into it and exposing the data via some query language.
+Two extreme approaches to The Metal Archives API could be just providing text values for elements found on Metal Archives pages _and_ building complete data model for all the Metal Archives data, loading data into it and exposing the data via some query language.

-_Enmet_ is somewhere in the middle: there is object model available, but it doesn't try to cover all the MA data (at least for now) or stick to MA model acccurately, and data are exposed via static properties.
+_Enmet_ is somewhere in the middle: there is object model available, but it doesn't try to cover all the data (at least for now) or stick to Metal Archives model acccurately, and data are exposed via static properties.

 ### Objects

 There are two object layers used:
 1. Subclasses of class `Page` represent responses to HTTP requests sent to Metal Archives.
 They expose data from the responses via properties.
 The extracted data are "raw" data, ie. only built-in python types with minimal cleanup.
 RESOURCE attribute in `Page` classes determines resource to query and it is None in abstract classes.
     1. Subclasses of `SearchResultPage(Page)` represent responses to search HTTP requests.
 They have a single property that returns a list, where each list element is a tuple of simple data pertaining to a single found entity (`List[Tuple[str, ...]]`) - for example a list where each element is (band name, band country, formation year) tuple.
 These subclasses process JSON returned by requests sent to search resources.
     2. Subclasses of `DataPage(Page)` represent responses to entity HTTP requests.
 Sometimes a `DataPage` subclass represents just what can be seen in a browser for an entity, but most of the time there is no 1:1 correspondence between what a user sees in a browser and some `DataPage` subclass.
-These subclasses have multiple properties that make available different pieces of data found on the corresponding webpages. `_CachedSite` descriptor in `_DataPage` class returns BeautifulSoup objects for requests, thus data extraction is `_DataPage` subclasses is done with CSS selectors.
+These subclasses have multiple properties that make available different pieces of data found on the corresponding webpages. `_CachedSite` descriptor in `_DataPage` class returns BeautifulSoup objects for requests, thus data extraction in `_DataPage` subclasses is done with CSS selectors.
 2. Concrete subclassess of `Entity` class represent items like band, album or track.
 They use `DataPage` objects and other `Entity` objects to present full entity via properties.
 There are 3 types of `Entity` subclasses:
    1. Class `ExternalEntity` represents entity from outside of The Metal Archives (without MA id), like non-metal musician without MA page participating in a release.
 This class has single property `name`, which provides simple textual information about the entity.
    2. Class `EnmetEntity` represents Metal Archives entity which has its own id (like band).